Is Accident a Legal Defence in Victoria?

 Obtaining Legal Advice

-Accident is a complex legal issue and requires professional consideration.
+Accident as a defence in criminal law is a complex legal issue and requires professional consideration.
 If you have been charged or are under investigation for allegedly committing a criminal offence, please contact our team at Sher Criminal Lawyers.
 We will help you achieve the best possible outcome by applying our extensive legal experience and expertise.
 One of our criminal law specialists will assess whether accident or any other defence is relevant to your case before planning a unique and calculated legal strategy.
 We are available 24/7 and offer free consultations by way of Zoom, Facetime or in person at our Melbourne and Moorabbin offices.